NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@val-permissive-nxdomain@@: *<yes or no>*
-    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`,
+    Instruct the validator to accept a bogus NXDOMAIN.
+    The security checks are performed, but if the result is bogus the reply is sent to the client instead of being withheld with SERVFAIL.
-    limited to NXDOMAIN responses.
-A bogus NXDOMAIN is marked indeterminate and reaches the client instead of SERVFAIL, so an operator forwarding to a filtering resolver receives its blocks as the upstream expressed them.
-A bogus response of any other kind is still withheld, including a positive answer carrying an address the signer never published.
+    A bogus message of any other type is still withheld, so a positive answer carrying an address the signer never published is not accepted.

-    A response is admitted only if it is bare: no authority or additional section, and any answer-section records already authenticated.
-The sections the validator does not vouch for are the ones Unbound carries to the client as received, so without that a forged negative could smuggle records the signer never published into the client's answer and the cache.
-An SOA in the authority section is NOT accepted, not even a well-formed one: its own security cannot be established for the message being judged, so admitting it would mean deciding on the contents of the rrset cache rather than on this response.
-A CNAME or DNAME chain ending in such a negative is admitted when the chain itself validates, since the chain is what the client is given; a chain that failed to validate still returns SERVFAIL.
-A filtering resolver's block is bare, so none of this costs the intended case anything -- an upstream that attaches an SOA to its blocks is refused rather than served.
+    Meant for a resolver that forwards to a malware or site-blocking service, which answers a blocked name with an NXDOMAIN that no signature backs.

+    The reply is accepted only if it is bare: no authority section, no additional section, and every answer-section record already validated.
+    Unbound passes those sections to the client as received, so a record in them is one the signer never published.
+    An SOA in the authority section is not accepted either, because its own security cannot be established for this reply.
+    A CNAME or DNAME chain ending in such an NXDOMAIN is accepted if the chain itself validates.

-    NXDOMAIN can no longer be authenticated for the names this applies to: a hostile or compromised forwarder, or an on-path attacker where the upstream is not reached over a confidential transport, can deny the existence of a name that does exist.
-That is a lesser attack than a forged address, which is why this is safer than the unscoped option, but it is not nothing.
-Note also that :ref:`serve-expired<unbound.conf.serve-expired>` can answer a
+    NXDOMAIN is no longer authenticated for the names this applies to, so whoever can answer for the upstream can deny a name that exists.
-    repeat query from the cache before this option is reached.
-If :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>` is also enabled
-    it governs on its own, and this option has no further effect.

     Default: no

 @@UAHL@unbound.conf@val-permissive-nodata@@: *<yes or no>*
-    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`,
+    As :ref:`val-permissive-nxdomain<unbound.conf.val-permissive-nxdomain>`, but
-    limited to NODATA responses, for a filtering resolver that expresses a block that way rather than as NXDOMAIN.
-Otherwise as :ref:`val-permissive-nxdomain<unbound.conf.val-permissive-nxdomain>`,
+    for NODATA messages, for a blocking service that answers that way.
-    including what it gives up and the conditions for admission.

     Default: no